OCA/project/project_task_create_portal/README.rst

 - Go to the "Settings" tab

 - Set the **Portal Task Creation Stage** to a stage (from the project’s stages) from which portal users will be allowed to add tasks.
+- Se the **Hide assigned user** to hide the assigned user of the task on the portal.

 Usage
 =====